-Nuclear medicine entails using radionuclides or radiopharmaceuticals to examine, detect, and treat various conditions found within the human anatomy.
+Nuclear medicine entails using radionuclides or radiopharmaceuticals to examine, detect, and treat various conditions affecting the human anatomy.
 This technique is an emerging technology in healthcare.
 Nuclear Medicine (NM) is widely used in the diagnostic treatment of various pathological ailments, including cancer, heart disease, and other brain disorders.
 Modern healthcare systems continually use different nuclear medicine techniques.
 These techniques include Positron Emission Tomography (PET) and Single Photon Emission Computed Tomography (SPECT) scans.
 Using these techniques allows physicians to diagnose, assess, and treat different pathological health conditions.
 An investigation of the scientific and technical concepts of nuclear medicine reviews its background, its applicability in healthcare, and its implications on human health relative to radiopharmaceutical therapy.

 Type of Radiation typically exploited in most Nuclear Medicine Procedures

 Nuclear medicine uses different kinds of radiation energy to detect and diagnose various pathological conditions within the human anatomy.
 The commonly exploited radiation in nuclear medicine is gamma rays.
 NM procedures involve administering radiopharmaceuticals into an individual’s bloodstream through either inhalation, oral intake, or injection.
 On entering the bloodstream, the tracer travels to the tissue or organ under examination (Choi, 2018).
 The radionuclide subsequently emits energy instantly picked up by a computer and a special gamma camera to provide clear imaging of inherent body structures.
 Thus far, this aspect of nuclear medicine initiates a prompt detection of pathological conditions in the human anatomy.